-APPLIED ELECTRICAL SAFETY
+APPLIED ELECTRICAL SAFETY WRKP-0038 | 3 credits

 This course provides an understanding of safety practices students need to know to protect themselves and others in the workplace or construction site.
 This course provides information and examples under Manitoba's Workplace Safety and Health Acts and accompanying Regulations.
 Students also study the Workplace Hazardous Materials Information Systems (WHMIS).